kgdacalosciascdo/agis-wireframe/docs/CMS_WORKFLOW_DESIGN.md

 generation, and authenticated downloads.
 Download authorization rechecks the current visible case set, so a report cannot be downloaded after its scope or confidentiality becomes unauthorized.
 Report generation and export/download actions create Activity Log and Audit Trail entries.
 CMS-12A/12B do not transfer, close, reopen, or otherwise change recommendation cases.
-AIS and ARMIS remain deferred.
+AIS is not implemented, and ARMIS provider integration is outside the CMS boundary.